Best Things to Do in Asakusa & Senso-ji Temple, Tokyo

 Samurai Ninja Museum Tokyo Asakusa (150 meters from the temple)

 Recently rated as the best museum in Tokyo with 4.9 out of 5 stars from over 6,000 reviews, the Samurai Ninja Museum Tokyo is a family-friendly attraction that offers an immersive look into Japan's samurai and ninja heritage.
-A standard ticket includes a guided tour on Edo-period history, hands-on ninja star throwing, and the chance to try on samurai armor.
+A basic ticket includes a guided tour on Edo-period history, hands-on ninja star throwing, and the chance to try on samurai armor.
 You can even wield a real samurai sword, embracing your inner warrior!

 Tip